 When it comes to a WooCommerce theme, you have literally thousands of options to choose from, both at the official WordPress repository and third-party marketplaces.
 Although you can use great free WooCommerce themes to design any online store, a free theme usually does not come with exclusive support and may not be the right fit in its original state.

 The other option is to go shopping for a premium WooCommerce theme which is custom-built and comes with dev support.
 A premium WooCommerce theme supports WooCommerce core, popular extensions, and customized elements & widgets for unique store branding.

 A premium WooCommerce theme can add somewhere between $30 to $200 to WooCommerce pricing.
-Various elements such as licensing, support, add-ons, renewals, also affect the final price of the theme.
+Various elements, such as licensing, support, add-ons, and renewals, also affect the final price of the theme.

 WooCommerce Theme Cost: ~$89

 WooCommerce Store Development Cost

 WooCommerce theme covers the development cost pretty much.
 However, depending upon your level of expertise and business needs, you might need to hire a professional developer to customize the store exactly as per your requirements.
 You’ll need to pay even more if you take help from third-party WooCommerce services for your store.

 You can either hire a developer through various freelancing platforms or hire an agency depending upon the nature of work and timeline.
 Both options have a similar impact on WooCommerce development costs.
 You need to decide the option that fits your budget requirements.

 Freelance developers usually charge hourly rates that can vary between $40 to $120 an hour.
 This may seem pretty straightforward, but things can get out of hand quite easily if you do not have a detailed action plan and observe strict deadlines for the project milestone.